abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         The actual search tree of our search

     As you can see, at each node, the solver took a ``Decision``: the left branch to *apply* the ``Decision`` and the right branch to *refute* this ``Decision``.
-The leaf nodes in red denote subtrees that are not worth exploring explicitly: we cannot find any solution along this branch of the tree.
+The leaf nodes in red denote sub-trees that are not worth exploring explicitly: we cannot find any solution
+    along this branch of the tree.
 The leaf nodes in green denote on the contrary feasible solutions.
 The nodes are numbered in the order of creation and we can see that the search tree is traversed in pre-order by the solver.